-350 Using multiple sources of information regarding the 2018 meteorological event in terms of snow and rain amounts and detailed simulations of the behavior of the roof structure subject to loads, this study provides a detailed back analysis of the interactions between the snow cover and the structure.
-Concerning the meteorological event, while intense snow events are unusual in this area, this type of event can occur when winter storms bring important masses of cold air from northern Europe to the south (see the recent event in Madrid Smart, 2021).
-In Montpellier, snow depths around or above 30 cm have been recorded several

-- 355 times in the past (35 cm in February 1954, 35 cm during winter 1962-1963, 27 cm on the 14-16th of January 1987, 28 cm on the 22nd of January 1992).
+Using multiple sources of information regarding the 2018 meteorological event in terms of snow and rain amounts and detailed simulations of the behavior of the roof structure subject to loads, this study provides a detailed back analysis of the interactions between the snow cover and the structure.
+Concerning the meteorological event, while intense snow events are unusual in this area, this type of event can occur when winter storms bring important masses of cold air from northern Europe to the south (see the recent event in Madrid; Smart, 2021).
+In Montpellier, snow depths around or above 30 cm have been recorded several times in the past (35 cm in February 1954, 35 cm during the winter of 1962-1963, 27 cm on 14-16 January 1987, 28 cm on 22 January 1992).
 For this event in Montpellier, the snow-rain transition led to a saturated and overweight load.
-A detailed understanding of the meteorological event has been consolidated using various sources of information: weather stations, numerical weather model outputs, meteorological reanalysis, and numerous testimonies obtained using social networks (Facebook). - 360 This study proposes an assessment of the response of the structure to incremented load values under quasi-static conditions, as well as a buckling analysis.
+A detailed understanding of the meteorological event has been consolidated using various sources of information: weather stations, numerical weather model outputs, meteorological reanalysis and numerous testimonies obtained using social networks (Facebook).

+This study proposes an assessment of the response of the structure to incremented load values under quasi-static conditions, as well as a buckling analysis.
 Different scenarios for the distribution of the pressure field imparted to the structure have been studied.
 Based on the results obtained, the collapse of the Irstea Cévennes building can be explained by a combination of several factors.
 First, the structure was susceptible to significant buckling and, to a lesser extent, to bending (although it was designed in accordance with the regulations on this aspect).
-Secondly, the collapse was probably caused by the rain-on-snow surcharge. - 365 Furthermore, it seems evident that geometric imperfections were not considered in the design of the structure, resulting in its vulnerability to buckling (also observed in the neighbouring Minea building).
-The fact that the resulting load exceeded the critical load leading to roof failure is certainly due to the additional water on the initial snowpack.
-Such a rain-on-snow scenario is considered in the regulations but it appears that in the particular chronicle of the 2018 event (significant amounts of snow and then rain), the resulting overload was greater than the design scenario.
+Secondly, the collapse was probably caused by the rain-on-snow surcharge.
+Furthermore, it seems evident that geometric imperfections were not considered in the design of the structure, resulting in its vulnerability to buckling (also observed in the neighboring Minea building).
+The fact that the resulting load exceeded the critical load, leading to roof failure, is certainly due to the additional water on the initial snowpack.
+Such a rain-on-snow scenario is considered in the regulations, but it appears that in the particular chronicle of the 2018 event (significant amounts of snow and then rain), the resulting overload was greater than the design scenario.

-370 Code/Data availability

-SAFRAN meteorological data are owned by Météo-France and are not freely available.
-Meteorological data from the Lavalette station and the codes/data used to implement Abaqus Finite Element models are available upon reasonable requests by directly contacting the corresponding author.
+Code and data availability.
+SAFRAN meteorological data are owned by Météo-France and can be obtained under certain legal, regulatory and contractual conditions - as "public information", in application of law no. 78-753 of 17 July 1978, for purposes other than the public service mission for which the information was produced or received by Météo-France.
+Meteorological data from the Lavalette station and the codes/data used to implement Abaqus finite-element models are available upon reasonable request by contacting the corresponding author directly.